 1. Invest time and resources in creating a Roadmap to analyze all the business processes involved, context diagrams, business rules, stakeholders, current state versus target state.

-2. Integrate to and develop the TMF Open APIs, which provide standards to Telus functionalities, every Open API maps to one bounded context.
+2. Integrate to and develop the TMF Open APIs, which provide standards to TELUS functionalities, every Open API maps to one bounded context.

 3. Need for robust and fast performance API, as the services are reused and deliver all the functionality of the bounded context.